zenml-io/zenml/examples/cortex/README.md

 [Cortex](https://github.com/cortexlabs/cortex) makes it super easy to reproducibly deploy your models straight to an end-point in your cluster.
 A big thank you to the  cortex team for helping out in this integration and example!
-Go check them out and give a star to show your love!
+Go check them out and [give them a star](https://github.com/cortexlabs/cortex) to show your love!